-

 Module abstract

 This module introduces you to the theory, principles and practice behind algorithms and data structures.
-Indicative topics include introduction to algorithms, big-O notation, searching, sorting and a number of fundamental data structures, including arrays, array lists, linked lists, stacks, queues, trees, sets, hash maps, dictionary, graphs, dynamic programming and concurrent programming.
+Indicative topics include introduction to algorithms, big-O notation, searching, sorting and a number of fundamental data structures, including arrays, array lists, linked lists, stacks, queues, trees, sets, hash maps, dictionary, graphs, strings and dynamic programming.
 These data structures are covered via the notion of Abstract Data Types, and concretely in terms of their implementation in an object-oriented framework.

 Theory is followed by practical workshops where you will be introduced to applying the appropriate data structures to make your code faster and scalable and apply them to high performance computing.
 You will apply the acquired theoretical and practical knowledge in building a substantial software solution.